lisahamm/lisahamm.github.io/source/_posts/2015-01-15-the-code-kata-practice-for-programmers.markdown

   @total
 end
 ```
 Now that both of the tests are passing, it's time for some refactoring.
+Cleaning up your code and removing code smells is an important process that should be done once your original code is working.
+By using TDD, the functionality of our code is well documented by our tests.
+This means we don't have worry that refactoring may or may not break our program.
+We will know immediately if this is the case when we run our tests after making a change.
 ```
 let(:bowling_game) {BowlingGame.new}